-To estimate correction factors at all crossovers the author selected to use integrated values by vertical integration from 1500 meters to 2500 meter depths because smaller Coefficient of Variation (CV), a ratio of the standard deviations of the integrated values to a mean of the integrated value and largest total number of CV among three integration ranges for nitrate, phosphate and silicate.
+To estimate correction factors at all crossovers the author selected to use integrated values by vertical integration from 1500 meters to 2500 meter depths because there was a smaller Coefficient of Variation (CV), a ratio of the standard deviations of the integrated values to a mean of the integrated value and largest total number of the CV among three

+10 integration ranges for nitrate, phosphate and silicate.

-The standard deviation of the integrated values for a set of profiles from each cruise within crossovers can be considered as the combined uncertainty of measurement uncertainty at each profile, station-station variability of measurement within a 250-km radius and natural variability of nutrients concentration among several stations within a 250-km radius at crossovers.
-It is expected that when RM/CRM were used as working standards to get a calibration curve, station-station variability of measurement within a 250-km radius becomes very small while in-house standard was used, station-station variability of measurement within a 250-km radius may contribute to increase combined uncertainty.
-Therefore, it is interesting to look at the Coefficient of Variation (CV), a ratio of the standard deviations of the integrated values to a mean of the integrated value of the four parameters (Table 3).
-Figure 7 also shows histograms of CV of integrated value of the nitrate data in categories 1- 7.
-It is very clear that the mean of CV of integrated values were 0.005 for nitrate and phosphate for category 1 cruises and that for silicate was 0.009.
-The means of CV of integrated values for nitrate, phosphate and silicate were smaller than those for categories 2-7.
+The standard deviation of the integrated values for a set of profiles from each cruise within crossovers can be considered as the combined uncertainty of measurement uncertainty at each profile, station-station variability of measurement within a 250-km radius and natural variability of nutrient concentrations among several stations within a 250-km radius at crossovers.
+It is expected that when RM/CRM were used as working standards to get a calibration curve, station-station variability of measurements with a 250-km radius becomes very small.
+When in-house standards were used, station-station variability of measurement within a 250-km radius may contribute meaningfully.
+Therefore, it is interesting to look at the CV of the four parameters (Table 3).
+Figure 7 also shows histograms of the CV of integrated value of the nitrate data in categories 1-7.
+It is very clear that the mean of the CV of integrated values were 0.005 for nitrate and phosphate for category 1 cruises and that for silicate was 0.009.
+The means of the CV of integrated values for nitrate, phosphate and silicate were smaller than those for categories 2-7.
 The main cause of the smaller mean of the CV of the integrated values for nutrient concentrations measured during the category 1 cruises might be the use of CRM/RM.
-The mean of CV of the integrated values for nutrient concentrations were similar to the precision of each measurement, roughly 0.2-1.0%.
+The mean of the CV of the integrated values for nutrient concentrations was similar to the precision of each measurement, roughly 0.2-1.0%.
 It should be also noted that the silicate measurements were compromised by some difficulties and/or instabilities-unlike the nitrate/phosphate measurements-that were observed in the global IC study discussed in the introduction of this article.
-On the other hand, the corresponding values for category 1 oxygen measurements were similar to those for category 2-7 cruises because there are no seawater matrix reference materials for dissolved oxygen exist and comparability was kept by potassium iodate solution worldwide as similar magnitude.
+On the other hand, the corresponding values for category 1 oxygen measurements were similar to those for category 2-7 cruises because there are no seawater matrix reference materials for dissolved oxygen and comparability was kept only with potassium iodate solutions.

-During the timeframe of this study from 2003 to 2013, temporal variation of nutrients concentrations within a 250-km radius at crossovers at 1500-2500 meter depth was very small and it could be assumed to be negligible based on comparison at crossovers between/among category 1 curies as shown in Figure S1 especially in the Pacific Ocean.
-Natural variabilities of nutrients within a 250-km radius at 1500-2500 meter depth were similar to or smaller than the combined uncertainty of uncertainty of measurement and station-station variability of measurement within a 250-km radius which were observed based on the data in Table 3 and other crossover points.
+During the timeframe of this study from 2003 to 2013, temporal variation of nutrient concentrations within a 250-km radius at crossovers at 1500-2500 meter depth was very small and it could be assumed to be negligible based on comparison at crossovers between/among category 1 curies, as shown in Figure S1 especially in the Pacific Ocean.
+Natural variabilities of nutrients within a 250-km radius at 1500-2500 meter depth were similar to or smaller than the combined uncertainty of uncertainty of measurement and station-station variability of measurement within a 250-km radius based on the data in Table 3 and other crossover points.
 In other words, deep sea water within a 250-km radius at 1500-2500 meters was quite homogeneous horizontally, and the variability of nutrient concentrations observed in category 2 and 4 cruises might be due to the lower comparability of the nutrient measurements made during those cruises.
-The larger mean of the standard deviations of the integrated values for the four parameters at crossovers for the cruises in categories 2-7 might reflect the larger combined uncertainty of measurement uncertainty and within-cruise variability (= variability of measurements among several stations within a 250-km radius).
+The larger mean of the standard deviations of the integrated values for the four parameters at crossovers for the cruises in categories 2-7 might reflect the relatively larger uncertainty which was combined of uncertainty of measurement and within-cruise variability (= variability of measurements among several stations within a 250-km radius).